danweitzel/googleanalytics/README.md

 ## Packages

-In order to query the data from Google Analytics, reduce the amount of data wewe collect, and make a couple of easy data transformations we will use the following three R packages.
+In order to query the data from Google Analytics, reduce the amount of data we collect, and make a couple of easy data transformations we will use the following three R packages.

 ```
 library("googleAnalyticsR")